Warren3000/Hearthvale/Hearthvale/Project Plan/ProjectPlan.md

     - **Combat logging for debugging (damage, hit, defeat events)**
     - **NPC health values per type (e.g., knight: 20 HP, fatnun: 10 HP)**
     - **Sound effects for attacks, hits, and defeat implemented**
+    - Refactored all managers and entities to use interfaces and base types for decoupling and testability.
+[NEW]
+    - Centralized weapon, attack area, and draw logic in Character base class.
+[NEW]
+    - Added edge case handling for missing NPC animations and dialog with defeated NPCs.
+[NEW]
+    - Improved error handling and code maintainability.
+[NEW]
 - [x] **Weapon System**
     - **Animated projectile support (arrow-atlas.xml)**
     - **Weapon can fire animated projectiles using atlas animation**
     - **Weapon constructor updated to accept projectile atlas**
+    - **Weapon level now starts at 1 (not 0) for all new weapons** [NEW]
+    - **XP and level-up logic updated to match new baseline** [NEW]
+    - **Weapon UI and tests updated to reflect level 1 as the starting point** [NEW]
 - [ ] **Weapon Leveling** — Not started
 - [ ] **Dungeon Interactivity** — Not started
 - [ ] **City Building** — Not started